-In this way, the operators and supervisors can document/track the tasks in a better way so as to avoid chaos and enhance traceability.
-It will improve quality compliance.
+In this way, the operators and supervisors can document/track the tasks better to avoid chaos and enhance traceability.
+It will also improve quality compliance.
 MES is an efficient tool that provides mission-critical production information across the manufacturing company and supply chain.

 - Decreased downtime

-Equipment downtime is an empirical state which usually every enterprise face.
+Equipment downtime is an empirical state which usually every enterprise faces.
 When machines don’t work effectively and are not maintained properly, it’s hard to make money in any manufacturing company.
-So, how can MES help you with the increased uptime?
+So, how can MES help you with increased uptime?
 MES includes integrated scheduling and maintenance.
-This means that the task will only be initiated when the right tooling is ready, machines are maintained well and source inventory is available.
+This means that the task will only be initiated when the right tooling is ready, machines are maintained well, and source inventory is available.

 MES vs ERP

-In traditional ERP software, under a single big umbrella, modules like – finance, sales, purchase, inventory management, and many other business processes to make the entire enterprise more efficient.
+In traditional ERP software, under a single big umbrella, modules like finance, sales, purchasing, inventory management, and many other business processes make the entire enterprise more efficient.

 While a stand-alone MES software is focused almost only on the shop floor, helping keep production in line with demand and supply.
 MES is increasingly available as a module within an ERP system, though can also be used as a stand-alone system integrated with ERP software.

 Integration of MES and ERP